anaghaa1206/anagha12/_posts/2024-02-25-tri2individual.md

 □ Either .webm, .mp4, .wmv, .avi, or .mov format
 □ No more than 1 minute in length
 □ No more than 30MB in file size

+#### Key Commits

+Frontend:

+<iframe src="https://drive.google.com/file/d/1EXR5Bmu6gN_hgH0wzfwrItPIT-GsSSJH/preview" width="640" height="480" allow="autoplay"></iframe>

+Backend:
+<iframe src="https://drive.google.com/file/d/1hGjzSgRi4oSOdLHa7XmLw4t8rGxSEjnx/preview" width="640" height="480" allow="autoplay"></iframe>

+#### Feature Planning

+**Introduction to Stock Data Fetcher**

+The Stock Data Fetcher is a web-based tool designed to fetch and display real-time stock market data.
+It provides users with key information such as opening price, high price, low price, closing price, and trading volume for a given stock symbol.
+Whether you're a seasoned investor or just curious about market trends, the Stock Data Fetcher offers a user-friendly interface to explore stock market data effortlessly.

+**Features of Stock Data Fetcher**
+Real-Time Data Retrieval: With just a few clicks, users can retrieve real-time stock market data for any given stock symbol.
+The tool fetches data directly from the designated API, ensuring accuracy and reliability.

+Comprehensive Information: The Stock Data Fetcher provides comprehensive information about a stock's performance, including its opening price, high price, low price, closing price, and trading volume.
+This data allows users to assess market trends and make informed decisions.

+User-Friendly Interface: The tool features a simple and intuitive interface, making it accessible to users of all levels of expertise.
+Whether you're a novice or an experienced investor, you can navigate the Stock Data Fetcher with ease.

+Customizable: Users have the flexibility to input any stock symbol of their choice, enabling them to retrieve data for specific stocks they're interested in tracking.
+Whether it's popular tech stocks like AAPL (Apple Inc.) or niche stocks in emerging markets, the Stock Data Fetcher has you covered.

+**How to Use Stock Data Fetcher**
+Using the Stock Data Fetcher is straightforward.
+Simply enter the desired stock symbol into the input field, click the "Fetch Stock Data" button, and voilà!
+The tool will retrieve and display the latest stock market data for the specified stock symbol.
+Whether you're monitoring your investment portfolio or conducting market research, the Stock Data Fetcher provides you with the insights you need.